georgia-tech-db/evadb/README.md

     AND Color(Crop(data, bbox)) = 'black';
 ```

-By reusing the results of the first query and reordering the predicates based on available cached results, EVA runs the second query **10x faster**!
+By reusing the results of the first query and reordering the predicates based on the available cached inference results, EVA runs the second query **10x faster**!

 ## Illustrative Applications